mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 owns the row product, every registry measurement/identity/selection is derived from a uniquely consumed strict raw line, and artifact paths are lexical normal form.
 Its fresh audit then found unbound sink/RUN/ROW fields, rounded adjacent large counters, and duplicate-key acceptance.
-N1-A3 closes those defects with an authenticated complete ROW/RUN projection, decimal-string/`BigInt` counters, safe remaining numeric bounds, and a recursive duplicate-key-aware JSON parser.
+N1-A3 closed those defects with an authenticated complete ROW/RUN projection, decimal-string/`BigInt` counters, safe remaining numeric bounds, and a recursive duplicate-key-aware JSON parser, but a fresh audit then showed that fractional raw PID could round through `Number(...)` and that the registry CLI still trusted `JSON.parse`.
+N1-A4 makes both domains byte-owned, enforces canonical safe-integer tokens, invalid UTF-8/duplicate-key/Unicode-scalar rejection, and exact Set membership.
 The N2 path remains absent.
-Another independent non-author replay is required, so N1-A3 is not yet N2 authority.
+Its fresh independent source audit is CLEAN; the commit/pin boundary remains before N2.

-For N1-A3, `jq empty`, both Ajv Draft 2020-12 strict compilations, Node syntax checks, the ten-record/one-raw semantic gold, controls `2/2`, hostiles `102/102`, the 15-entry manifest, N2-root absence, and `git diff --check` were green.
-Strict TypeScript, 14/14 test files with 134/134 tests, and the production build were green.
+For N1-A4, `jq empty`, both Ajv Draft 2020-12 strict compilations, Node syntax checks, the ten-record/one-raw semantic gold, controls `8/8`, hostiles `130/130`, the 15-entry manifest, N2-root absence, and `git diff --check` were green.
+Strict TypeScript and 14/14 test files with 134/134 tests were green.
+The production build was deliberately not rerun for A4; the earlier A3 build is chronology only.
 The nine non-performance proofs cleared manifest, no-CSS-surface, four subpaths, four packrat checks, no-span, and no-dead-combinator. `proof:perf`, novelty benchmarks, prototypes, consumers, browser, package, and release commands were deliberately not run.